WINEEL/PIP-Updater/README.md

 # PIP-Updater
-A cross-platform Python CLI tool that works seamlessly on **macOS, Windows, and Linux** — update `pip` and all your installed packages with a single command.
+A cross-platform Python CLI tool that works seamlessly on **macOS, Windows, and Linux**.
+It updates `pip` and all your installed packages with a single command.

 ## Features